denten-books/plain-text/3-format.md

 otherwise.
 The outer container is disposable and therefore insignificant.

-Formats could only seem insignificant in the past when they were few, simple, and remaining relatively consistent across media.
-The book or the broadsheet newspaper are known entities: we understand how they are made and how to unfold them in space.
+Formats could only seem insignificant in the past when they were few, simple, and consistent across media.
+The book or the broadsheet newspaper are known
+entities: we understand how they are made and how to unfold them in space.
 Computational formats change rapidly and proliferate.
 They contain further, as yet unexplored structural possibilities: shapes like the paragraph on paper, but native to new media.
 What you saw is what you got on the page.
 On the screen, what you see is but a small part of what you could get.
 We are presented with *thick content*, beyond the visible image, the composite of all the stuff that is contained within the three-dimensional page.
 In print, content can be gleaned from the surface; there is nothing but surface on a page.
 The screen is a laminate.
 Light and liquid crystal---the preferred media for contemporary text---surge between the substrates in response to electrical signal.
 Screen surfaces conceal further strata of codification, inscribed onto recondite planes of inscription: hard disks, solid state drives, platters, drums, memory sticks, layers of copper and oxide.

 A byte, made up of eight binary bits, holds a letter.
-The string of letters spelling out "hello world" occupies eleven bytes on the hard drive: ten bytes for the letters and one byte for the space character.
+The string of letters spelling out "hello world," as I have mentioned previously, occupies eleven bytes on the hard drive: ten bytes for the letters and one byte for the space character.
 A file in the Portable Document Format (PDF) containing the same "hello world" takes up 24,335 bytes on my system.
 What is the nature of the information added to text?
 Historically, such data included machine instructions for the viewing and printing of text along with cypher codes used for clandestine communication.
 The PDF specification describes features that include "accessibility of content to those with disabilities," "digital signatures to certify authenticity," "electronic forms to gather data," "preservation of document fidelity independent of the device, platform, and software," and "security and permission to allow the creator to retain control of the document and associated rights" [@iso_portable_2008, vii].

 These capabilities mediate between visible image and stored information: one surface facing the human, the other, the machine.
 The formatting layer